 And you can do it in two steps.
 That's it.

 When you're done, you'll sleep better, enjoy better gains and fewer losses, and you'll be ahead of a whopping 85% of investors out there…

-According to Barron's, a whopping 85% of all investor "sell" or "exchange" decisions are wrong.
+That "85% of investors" I mentioned a moment ago?
+According to Barron's research, fully 85% of investors who make "sell" or "exchange" decisions are flat-out wrong.
 Yikes!